-Facial herpes is spread by a person infected with the herpes virus to somebody who was previously uninfected.
-Infection is most commonly acquired during infancy or childhood as a result of contact with relatives (for example kissing).
+Facial herpes is spread by close physical contact between an infected person and somebody who was previously uninfected.
+Infection is most commonly acquired during infancy or childhood as a result of contact with relatives (for example kissing or hugging).
 The source does not always have typical facial herpes symptoms at the time of transmission.
 For instance, virus is often shed from the lips before blisters appear and it is also possible to shed infectious virus particles without noticeable symptoms.